-iPad Air M3 vs Samsung Galaxy Tab S10 FE: Best Tablet in 2026
+iPad Air M4 vs Samsung Galaxy Tab S10 FE: Which Tablet Wins?

-SolderMag Take: the iPad Air M3 wins for most people
+SolderMag Take: the iPad Air M4 wins for most people

-The iPad Air M3 has the better display, the better app ecosystem, and a processor that will stay relevant for 5+ years.
-If you own an iPhone or Mac, the ecosystem integration alone tips the scales.
+The iPad Air M4 has the better app ecosystem and much more processor headroom.
+If you own an iPhone or Mac, the ecosystem integration is another practical advantage.

 The Galaxy Tab S10 FE wins on value: you get an S Pen in the box, expandable storage, and Samsung DeX for desktop-style multitasking.
 If you're on Android and budget matters, the Tab S10 FE is the smarter buy.